lukegcollins/hardhat-company-docs/Task 4.1P - Company Progress Report/Hardhat Enterprises - S&O.md

 - Possibly research and proof of concept solutions for cognitive reasoning-based CAPTCHAS

 Long-Term Deliverables
-  - An end-user product that will allow a user to solve CAPTCHA in real-time with minimal human input
+  - An end-user product that will allow a user to solve CAPTCHA in real time with minimal human input
   - App or website
   - Chrome Extension

 #### Progress Update (T3 2022)

-The Breaking CAPTCHA project 2 main streams, Cloud and R&D. THe R&D initialised as 1 team on Audio CAPTHCAs and another on Text CAPTCHAs - an addition later on was Research component only on Cognitive reasoning based CAPTHAS.
+The Breaking CAPTCHA project two main streams, Cloud and R&D. THe R&D initialised as 1 team on Audio CAPTHCAs and another on Text CAPTCHAs - an addition, later on, was a Research component only on Cognitive reasoning based CAPTCHAS.

 - **Cloud**

-  - Progress: The Cloud team has develped a working local machine learning experiment and pipelining setup using MLFlow, Minio and SQL lite
+  - Progress: The Cloud team has developed a working local machine learning experiment and pipelining setup using MLFlow, Minio and SQL lite
-  - Forecast: The team is forecasted to have a dockerised and deployable pipeline including basic CI/CD.
+  - Forecast: The team is forecasted to have a dockerized and deployable pipeline, including basic CI/CD.
 This should be able to be deployed in VM or locally.
-There will also be improved documentatino on GCP practises and procedures.
+There will also be improved documentation on GCP practices and procedures.
-  - Changes: There was significant IT issues with resource allocation and persmisions, this required the team to pivot to local solutions with the hope that cloud based solutions could happen in the future.
-Hence K8s approch and Kubeflow was transitioned to local MLflow.
+  - Changes: There were significant IT issues with resource allocation and permissions, which required the team to pivot to local solutions with the hope that cloud-based solutions could happen in the future.
+Hence K8s approach and Kubeflow were transitioned to local MLflow.

 - **R&D**